 These type of display campaigns can work, but it isn’t easy.
 Especially for smaller brands.

-So while the relevance of display is fading fast, video is picking up slack.
+So while the relevance of display is fading fast, video advertising is picking up the slack.

 The Salomon video shows what you can achieve with a big production budget.

-But it also works on a smaller budgets, like this ad from Poo Pourri:
+But it also works on a smaller budget, as this ad from Poo Pourri shows:

 Or go very low budget: